HFT-WS16-IF-Rookies/IPR-WS1718-Einkaufsplaner/docs/styleguide.md

 #### code:
   * if the following style block is for multiple target elements, make after each comma also a line break.
-  * opening brackets will be placed into the next line
   * indent all values the same.

 Example: